Full-time: One year

 BA (Hons) - Top-up

 If you are looking to succeed as a professional manager within the hospitality industry, then this course in one of the world’s fastest growing sectors will equip you with a wide range of transferable skills to meet the ever changing demands of this dynamic business.
 You can top up your foundation degree or HND in just one year, studying in small classes alongside other final year students so that you can take advantage of the full undergraduate experience and all the facilities that a larger university like UCLan has to offer.
-We offer an induction week to tell you everything you need to know about UCLan and give a chance to meet your fellow students, and offer support to make sure that you make the transition very quickly, for instance you will be allocated a personal tutor, tasked with your welfare.
+We offer an induction week to tell you everything you need to know about UCLan and give a chance to meet your fellow students, and offer support to make sure that you make the transition very quickly, for instance you will be allocated an academic advisor, tasked with your welfare.

 Pass FD with 40%/HND Pass in subject area of Hospitality only.